 Subd.
 4. Administrative rules.
-The commissioner may adopt new rules and amend them or amend any existing rules only under specific authority.
-The commissioner may repeal any existing rules.
+The commissioner may adopt new rules or amend any existing rules only under specific authority and consistent with the requirements of chapter 14.
+The commissioner may repeal any existing rules adopted by the commissioner.
 Notwithstanding the provisions of section 14.05, subdivision 4, the commissioner may grant a variance to rules adopted by the commissioner upon application by a school district for purposes of implementing experimental programs in learning or school management.
-This subdivision shall not prohibit the commissioner from making technical changes or corrections to adopted rules.
+This subdivision shall not prohibit the commissioner from making technical changes or corrections to rules adopted by the commissioner.

 Subd.
 5. Evening schools.
 The commissioner shall exercise general supervision over the public evening schools, adult education programs, and summer programs.

 Subd.
 6. Survey of districts.
 The commissioner of children, families, and learning shall survey the state's school districts and teacher preparation programs and report to the education committees of the legislature by January 15 of each odd-numbered year on the status of teacher early retirement patterns, the teacher shortage, and the substitute teacher shortage, including patterns and shortages in subject areas and regions of the state.
 The report must also include how districts are making progress in hiring teachers and substitutes in the areas of shortage and a five-year projection of teacher demand for each district.